 Blocked Tear Ducts

-Goopy eyes are a common congenital condition in newborns (up to 5%) which causes excessive tear drainage and chronic discharge from the eyes.
-It is most often caused by a Nasolacrimal Duct Obstruction (NLDO), a blockage of the tear duct that drains tears out of the eye and down into the nose.
+Goopy eyes are common in newborns (up to 5%) with excessive tear drainage and discharge from the eyes.
+This is most often caused by a Nasolacrimal Duct Obstruction (NLDO), a blockage of the tear duct that drains the tears off of the eye and down into the nose.

 When should NLDO be evaluated?

-It's essential for your pediatrician or pediatric ophthalmologist to determine there is not a more serious infection present, such as some types of neonatal conjunctivitis or dacryocystitis (tear sac infection).
+It’s essential for your pediatrician or pediatric ophthalmologist to determine that there is not a more serious infection present, such as some types of neonatal conjunctivitis or dacryocystitis (tear sac infection).
 Your pediatrician will likely refer you for an initial evaluation to discuss treatment options when the baby is 6-9 months old.
-Evaluating the eye sooner is warranted if there is associated redness in the eye, significant skin irritation, or redness or swelling around the eye.
+Evaluation the eye sooner is a good idea if there is associated eye redness, significant skin irritation, or redness/swelling around the eye.

 How is NLDO treated?

-If the child’s symptoms do not improve by 9-12 months of age (or earlier for extreme symptoms), then a pediatric ophthalmologist can open the nasolacrimal duct to clear the obstruction.
-This can be completed under brief anesthesia.
-There is typically no pain afterward.
-Depending on how the nasolacrimal duct feels as it is being treated, your pediatric ophthalmologist may place a stent in the tear duct to keep it open as it heals for a few months to keep the duct open.
-Usually, this is easily removed in the office weeks to months later.
+If the child’s symptoms do not improve by 10-12 months of age (or earlier for extreme symptoms), then your pediatric ophthalmologist can open the nasolacrimal duct to clear the obstruction by performing a probing.
+This can be completed under a brief anesthesia and there is usually no pain afterwards.
+Sometimes a silicone stent tube may be left in the tear duct for a few months to keep it open as it heals.
+This is easily removed in the office weeks to months later.
 A probing with or without stent placement is successful on the first time 90-95% of the time.